Non-stationary Online Learning with Memory and Non-stochastic Control: Online Non-stochastic Control

-The truncated loss $f_t$ is then fed to the OCO with memory framework with a memory length of $H+2$.
-Besides, the error introduced by the truncation (the gap between $f_t$ and $c_t$) can be precisely controlled.
-As a result, we finish the reduction from online non-stochastic control to OCO with memory.
+where the truncated state and truncated DAC control are \end{myDef} It can be proved that the error introduced by the truncation operation (the gap between $f_t$ and $c_t$) can be precisely controlled.
+Therefore, by feeding the truncated loss $f_t$ to the OCO with memory framework with a memory length of $H+2$, we finish the reduction from online non-stochastic control to OCO with memory.